metamn/react/content/blog/on-design-systems-3/index.md

 **CSS frameworks** are Template-based UI frameworks with class-based API bindings resulting, involuntarily and by definition, in an open-ended API.

-Guaranteeing consistency in such environment is possible, but perhaps only on a small scale, with considerable efforts.
+Guaranteeing consistency in such an environment is possible, but perhaps only on a small scale, with considerable efforts.

 **Component libraries** are Component-based UI frameworks with props-based API bindings who choose the open-ended approach.

-Again, guaranteeing consistency is possible, with efforts.
+Again, guaranteeing consistency is possible, with effort.

 **Design systems** &mdash; Component-based UI frameworks &mdash; choose the constraints-based API approach to deliver consistency.